 Subscribe to Senator Bartolomeo’s RSS news feed.

-Danté Bartolomeo was elected in November 2012 to serve the 13th state Senatorial District communities of Meriden, Cheshire, Middlefield, Middletown and Rockfall.
+Danté Bartolomeo was elected in November 2014 for her second term in the State Senate, serving the communities of Meriden, Cheshire, Middlefield, Middletown and Rockfall.

-Danté is Senate Chairman of both the legislature’s Children’s Committee and the Housing Committee, and is a member of the Education, Internship, and Public Health committees.
+Danté is Senate Co-Chair of both the legislature’s Committee on Children and the Higher Education and Employment Advancement Committee, and is a member of the Appropriations and Education committees.

 Prior to serving on the City Council, Danté was a dedicated community advocate who devoted herself to Meriden’s citizens.
 Between 2005 and 2008, Danté was a member of the Board of Directors of Meriden’s Children First Initiative, an organization committed to supporting children under age eight.
 She also served as community organizer for healthcare4every1, an advocacy campaign organized by the Universal Healthcare Foundation of Connecticut to provide access to quality, affordable health care.